 Anyone with a fully-grown beard or a fuzz of facial hair is certainly prone to problems like dandruff, itching, split ends, losing beard hair, and more.

 Thankfully, Uncle Tony offers a wide range of men’s grooming products that are specifically designed for your facial hair and body.
 Containing a propriety formula made in France, Uncle Tony beard oil allows you to naturally rehydrate, moisturize and soften your facial bristle.
 Then there’s a dedicated beard wash containing sea salts and B5 Pro Vitamins, which help, remineralize your facial hair and promote healthy growth.
-The assortment includes many other products like moustache wax, after-shave balm, shaving foam, beard comb, all-inclusive beard kits, and shaving systems that allow you to ensure good beard and body care.
+The assortment includes many other products like moustache wax, after-shave balm, shaving foam, beard comb, all-inclusive beard grooming kits, and shaving sets that allow you to ensure good beard and body care.

 What Not to Do?